HL7/US-Core-STU3/pages/_includes/guidance.md

 ####  Using UCUM codes in the [Quantity] datatype

-Both the [US Core Vital Signs Profile] and [US Core Result Observation Profile] bind the `valueQuantity` datatypes to the [UCUM] code system.
+Both the [Vital Signs Profile] and [US Core Result Observation Profile] bind the `valueQuantity` datatypes to the [UCUM] code system.
+A FHIR [UCUM Codes value set] that defines all UCUM codes is in the FHIR specification.
 This guidance specifies how to represent the Quantity datatype when the correct UCUM units are missing or the units are missing altogether which will likely occur in the real world.

 **UCUM code provided**